GW 501516 (Cardarine)

 In contrast to popular belief, GW501516 doesn’t promote damage of liver cells.
 The chemical has actually been known to promote healthy liver function and faster healing properties to the skin and muscle tissue.
 In essence, you will not heal rapidly like Wolverine from the X Men movies, but you will shorten the your recovery time from scratches, blisters, and injured muscles by a significant amount.

 There has been many forum comments expressing the concerns of GW501516 and it’s relationship to cancer and tumor development.
-The hypothesis for this controversy stems from GW’s ability to improve angiogenesis in the body at an extremely high rate and the rate of cancer growth in the colons of lab mice.
-Angiogenesis refers to the bodies ability to increase blood supply to feed the cells throughout the body.
+The hypothesis for this controversy stems from GW’s ability to improve Angiogenesis in the body at an extremely high rate and the rate of cancer growth in the colons of lab mice.

 Keep in mind that this study was done in rats given amounts of 400 mg a day and was abused and ran for hundreds of weeks to top it all off.
 Time and time again this study has been refuted and shown to be deeply flawed and inaccurate.

 In a 2008 experiment done on human breast cancer and colon cancer cells, not only did the PPAR agonist GW 501516 prove to be safe for use, it has proven to inhibit cancer cell growth.
 The National Institute of Health has confirmed without a reasonable doubt that GW 501516 inhibits a multitude of cancers in human cells.